 Ditching the net migration target

+Boris Johnson’s first significant move on immigration policy came in his first 24 hours as Prime Minister, dropping the government’s flagship target to reduce net migration to the “tens of thousands”.
+Theresa May had championed the target for a decade as Home Secretary and then Prime Minister – yet she left office with net migration at 272,000.
+Though considered totemic in Westminster, the net migration target sank without trace.
+Few mourned a pledge that had proved impossible to keep.
 Downing Street explained that Johnson did not want “to play a numbers game” on immigration.
 Ditching this one-size-fits-all target freed a new Prime Minister to argue for some flows of migration to rise as others fell.
 Johnson frequently declared that he wanted Britain to be “a giant magnet” for scientists from around the world, while arguing for reductions in low-skilled migration from the EU.
 The government significantly liberalised the rules on enabling more overseas students to work in the UK after graduation.

 A new promise to cut the numbers The Conservative manifesto in 2019 reflected Johnson’s self-image as a “balancer” on immigration.
 Its narrative was of a “balanced package of measures that is fair, firm and compassionate”, consciously cycling through the themes of “control” offered by an Australian-style points-based system; of “contribution” as ‘Global Britain’ welcomed skills that are needed; and “compassion” in protecting refugees, securing the status of Europeans in Britain, and acknowledging the shame of the Windrush scandal.
 A prominent new memorial would fully acknowledge the Windrush generation’s contribution.